 fishing season means —

-(a) for Abalone Zone 1, between 7.00 a.m. and 8.00 a.m. on the first Sunday in January, February, March, November and December in any year;
+(a) for Abalone Zone 1, between 7.00 a.m. and 8.00 a.m. on the second Saturday in January, the first and third Saturdays in February and the second Saturday in December in any year;

 (b) for Abalone Zones 2 and 3, the period beginning on 1 October in any year and ending on 15 May in the following year.